stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 {: .callout .toc}

 ## Good practices for structuring data tables
-The most common mistake made is treating spreadsheet programs like lab notebooks, that is, relying on context, notes in the margin, spatial layout of data and fields to convey information.
-As humans, we can (usually) interpret these things, but computers don't view information the same way, and unless we explain to the computer what every single thing means (and that can be hard!), it will not be able to see how our data fits together.
+The most common mistake made is treating spreadsheet programs like lab notebooks, i.e relying on context, colors, notes in the margin, and spatial layout of data and fields, to convey information.
+As humans, we can (usually) interpret these things, but computers don't view information the same way, and unless we explain hat every single thing means (and that can be hard!), a computer will not be able to see how our data fits together.

-Using the power of computers, we can manage and analyze data in much more effective and faster ways, but to use that power, we have to set up our data for the computer to be able to understand it (and computers are very literal).

-This is why it’s extremely important to set up well-formatted tables from the outset – **before** you even start entering data from your very first preliminary experiment.
+This is why it is extremely important to set up well-formatted tables from the outset – **before** you even start entering data.
+Once data is entered, even from a trial or test, we are less motivated to changing the input format.

 Data organization is the foundation of your research project.
-It can make it easier or harder to work with your data throughout your analysis, so it's worth thinking about when you're doing your data entry or setting up your experiment.
-You can set things up in different ways in spreadsheets, but some of these choices can limit your ability to work with the data in other programs or have the you-of-6-months-from-now or your collaborator work with the data.
+It can make it easier or harder to work with your data throughout your analysis, so it is worth considering when you are doing your data entry or setting up your experiment.
+Your future self might not agree with your present self on the data input format.

+## Early metadata
+Another thing to consider is to adapt to metadata standards early in the data entry phase.
+Adopting an early metadata standard and sticking to it, will make later phases much easier.
+A dataset pre-adapted to publication will be the source of far less headache than a non-adapted.

 > ### Note
 > The best layouts/formats (as well as software and